nicklockwood/GLView/README.md

 	+ (GLImage *)imageNamed:(NSString *)nameOrPath;

 This method works more-or-less like the equivalent UIImage method.
 The image file specified by the nameOrPath paramater will be loaded and returned.
-The image is also cached so that any subsequent `imageNamed` calls for the same file will return the exact same copy of the image.
-IN a low memory situation, this cache will be cleared.
+The image is also cached so that any subsequent `imageNamed:` calls for the same file will return the exact same copy of the image.
+In a low memory situation, this cache will be cleared.
 Retina display images using the @2x naming scheme also behave the same way as for UIImage, as do images that have the ~ipad suffix.

 The name can include a file extension.
 If it doesn't, .png is assumed.
-The name may also include a full or partial file path, and, unlike UIImage's version, GLIMage's imageNamed function can load images outside of the application bundle, such as from the application documents folder.
+The name may also include a full or partial file path, and, unlike UIImage's version, GLImage's `imageNamed:` function can load images outside of the application bundle, such as from the application documents folder.
 Note however that because these images are cached, it is unwise to load images in this way if they are likely to be replaced or deleted while the app is running, as this may result in unexpected behaviour.

 **NOTE:** OpenGL textures are required to have dimensions that are a power of two, e.g. 8x128, 32x64, 128x128, 512x256, etc. As of version 1.2.2, GLImage can load images whose dimensions are not powers of two and it will automatically frame them inside the smallest valid texture size.
 However, it is still recommended that you try to use images that are powers of two whenever possible, as it avoids wasting video memory.